techservicesillinois/SecOps-Powershell-CISDSC/README.md

 It also contains a module to assist in the creation of these resources via [CISDSCResourceGeneration](src/CISDSCResourceGeneration) which is a heavily modified fork of [Microsoft's BaselineManagement](BaselineManagement) module.

 # What is PowerShell DSC?
 PowerShell DSC is a configuration management framework built into Windows 7+ powered by PowerShell.
-The below view gives a high level explanation of the framework.
+The below video gives a high level explanation of the framework.

 <p align="center">